nimbix/jardoc/docs/apps_tutorial.md

 ## 9.2.
 MPI application

-Lets now create a very basic MPI application, to be built and stored in our image.
+Let’s now create a very basic MPI application, to be built and stored in our image.

 In order for this test to be valid, a simple hello world is not enough, we need to at least establish a communication between nodes to ensure all goes well.
 Simplest way to do that is by using collective communications.